.

 In 98AD Roman Emporia Trajan had enough of Clément’s conversions, he exile him to this far away Roman Outpost.

 News travel fast of his arrest.
-It is important to remember that this was the very easily stages of Christianity, conversions and the celebration of the Eucharist [55AD Paul, First Epistle to the Corinthians], took place in the homes of the people who were members of this newly formed religion.
+It is important to remember that this was the very early stages of Christianity, conversions and the celebration of the Eucharist [55AD Paul, First Epistle to the Corinthians], took place in the homes of the people who were members of this newly formed religion.
 During times of persecution this celebration was done in caves and catacombs.
 In 86AD Peter was still alive to make Clement Pope of the church.
 At this time the celebration of the forming mass was done in his home.
 Everyone quickly knew Clement was arrested and exiled.
 Although he was banished Rome did not chose a new Pope to replace him, he was now the Pope in exile and for a brief time the city Inkerman [in Crimea] became the center of Christianity.

 When Clemet arrive in Taurica [Crimea] and even in his advanced age he was made to work in the quarry 14 hour a day.
 This was very hard manual labor, in the sun and hot arid climate, the wind would take you breath and curse you wanting of thirst – even the land was parched.
 There was very little time given to rest, eat, drink or sleep.
 Working in a quarry was back breaking, Clement saw the men’s efforts, the combination of the hot climate and little water this was a miserable place to serve.
-Clement fell to his knees on the rocks and prayed to God for water to quench the men’s thirst, he raised his arms to the heavens and looked up to the sky and ask God to help him find water in this dry arid land
+Clement fell to his knees on the rocks and prayed to God for water to quench the men’s thirst, he raised his arms to the heavens and looked up to the sky and ask God to help him find water in this dry arid land.

-He then bow his head to the ground, the wind died down, he head a noise.
+He then bowed his head to the ground, the wind died down, he head a noise.
 It was the sound of water.
 He move towards the sound sand there he saw a spring bubbling up.
 The water was sweet and clear.
 It was a miracle!
 All working that say, even the soldiers, saw what took place.
-The miracle brought favor from the locals and many converted to Christianity .
+The miracle brought favor from the locals and many converted to Christianity.
 This is where Clement built his church, the first Christian Community Church, and for a time this was the heart, the center of Christianity.
 His church is still there today.

 The spot where the spring bubbled is still marked by the marble in the quarry, a wall was built as was the church, and the spring continued to bubble for almost 2000 year, until a water vain was cut by the working miners in the 1960s, Sadly, the spring went dry.
 However, beyond the wall where the water bubbled there is a valley and it began to fill with water, the same spring water that bubbled, and formed a lake.